 Generating Referrals

-You don’t have to stop at patient (and parent) education; there are a few other referral sources you could tap via education.
+You don’t have to stop at patient (and parent) education; there are a few other referral sources you could tap via educational outreach.

 An Informed Provider

 Say you’re a pediatric OT who specializes in treating Asperger syndrome—and you know that it’s frequently misdiagnosed as a temporary behavioral issue.
 You could create a small flow of referrals by reaching out to different providers (e.g., pediatricians, behavioral therapists, or pediatric therapists) and educating them about the signs and symptoms exhibited by a child with Asperger’s.
-If you schedule and host short, educational sessions at several different local clinics, you could spread awareness across your city, helping children get proper diagnoses—and helping you get some referrals, to boot.
+Short, educational sessions at several different local clinics spread awareness across your community and help children get proper access—and it gets you some referrals, to boot.

 If you don’t have a niche to promote, don’t worry.
 Pediatric audiologist Jacqueline Rogers Scholl, AuD, CCC-A, recommends reaching out to local pediatricians in general, building strong relationships with them and their staff, and making the effort to maintain those connections.